 I have a Master of Social Work with a clinical specialization in Mental Health and Addictions; a Master of Public Policy with a focus on Social Policy; a Graduate Certificate in Trauma-Informed Practice; a Graduate Certificate in Individual, Families and Group Practice; and a Certificate in Advanced Dementia Care.

-Projects I’ve initiated and developed include the Peer Support Group at the University of Calgary for rural/remote students in the Virtual Learning Circle Program, and a Support Program for ‘Living with Dementia’ alumni members.
+Projects I’ve initiated and developed include a Support Program for ‘Living with Dementia’ alumni members, and the Peer Support Group at the University of Calgary for rural/remote students in the Virtual Learning Circle Program.
 I was a contributor to the initial provincial submission for "Shift: The Project to End Domestic Violence", and I have sat on the board in a number of organizations that have worked to improve the lives of community members:

 • Board Member, Calgary Police Services, Persons with Disabilities Chief Advisory Board (2016-2018)